avinashkarn/avikarn.com/_posts/2019-04-23-composite-interval-mapping.md

 phenoGeno <-read.cross(format = "csv", file = "file.csv",
                  na.strings= c('NA'), genotypes = c("A","B","H"))
 ```
-In the above command, if your genetic data is formatted differently then specify the in `genotype' section. <strong> To execute </strong> the above command, highlight the command and press `CTRL` + `ENTER`.
+In the above command, if your genetic data is formatted differently then specify the in `genotype` section. <strong> To execute </strong> the above command, highlight the command and press `CTRL` + `ENTER`.
 You should see output in the `terminal window`, and please check for any warnings or errors.

 <h3> Step 3.3.
 Summary of the data file and plotting </h3>
 Type: